Segaslot 2

 4) Write 0x00 to 0xA000000

-It kept repeating this continually, complaining of a scan error all the while.
-I assumed that 0xA000000 was perhaps a control register, allowing the software to start the scanning process and check its status.
-To better organize things, I called this register 'HCV_CNT'.
-The 16 bytes at 0xA000010::0xA00001F were a bit mysterious, but it made sense to think of them as possibly being some sort of barcode data, so that area was named 'HCV_DATA'.
+were a bit mysterious, but it made sense to think of them as possibly being some sort of barcode data, so that area was named 'HCV_DATA'.
 GBE+ didn't emulate anything about the HCV-1000 besides detection, so the scan error must have been an issue with HCV_CNT, HCV_DATA, or both.

-At this point, I had enough information to start poking the hardware directly.
-The HCV-1000 has a small red LED that activates whenever it begins scanning.
-The light appeared to be controlled by software somehow, so writing 0x81 to HCV_CNT must have been responsible for this.
+to HCV_CNT must have been responsible for this.
 I quickly wrote some code to test that theory.
 Alhough this seemed a simple task, many versions of my homebrew programs failed to get any response when writing to HCV_CNT.
 Finally, after several attempts, the light came on.
 The problem here was access timings for the GBA slot.
 The NDS can specify how many cycles it's supposed to take for read/write operations on Slot-2 as well as the PHI pin output clock.
 Basically, it can configure how fast or slow it sends and receives data when dealing with Slot-2.
 The HCV-1000 needs very specific settings.
 My homebrew didn't bother with these timings, and as such, HCV_CNT was completely inaccessible.
 Once I copied the timings used by Card de Asobu, everything worked as expected.

 As it turned out, Bit 0 of HCV_CNT determined whether the LED turned on or off by writing a '1' or a '0' respectively.
 Writing to Bit 7 signaled for the Card Reader to get ready to scan.
 It will then patiently wait until a barcode of some sort passes in front of its camera.
 I wrote additional homebrew tests that watched Bit 7 for any changes while I swiped one of my Oshare Majo cards.
 When the scan completes, Bit 7 automatically resets to zero.
 Once that happens, the bytes in HCV_DATA contain an ASCII-encoded string representing the barcode.
 The HCV-1000 parses the barcode on its own and conveniently exposes the human-readable form.
 Compatible game software constantly check Bit 7 of HCV_CNT to tell if it's time to read HCV_DATA.
 To emulate the HCV-1000, all GBE+ had to do was handle HCV_CNT and return the correct bytes when reading HCV_DATA.

 While I had cards for Oshare Majo, I had none for Card de Asobu.
 All an emulator requires, however, is the barcode from the card.
 Using an image of sufficient resolution, the barcode can be extracted.
 Card de Asobu is not a particularly well-known game, so even after searching online for pictures of cards, I only found three that were of high enough quality to reliably see the bars.
 Even then, because of their angle and skew, they took a bit of photo manipulation to be accepted by online barcode readers.
 Just to be absolutely certain, I also manually calculated one barcode and compared the results.
 All of the barcodes for Oshare Majo, Mushiking, and Card de Asobu use the Code39 format, although each game evidently uses different lengths.
-HCV_DATA can hold a maximum of 16 characters, and any unused spaces are filled with the null value 0x5F.
-Armed with a valid barcode, I forced GBE+ to return that whenever HCV_DATA was read.
-As a result, Card de Asobu acted as if the player had scanned something, thus allowing the HCV-1000 to be functionally emulated for the first time.
+HCV_DATA can hold a maximum of 16 characters, and any unused spaces are filled with the null value 0x5F

 Without hacking or cheating, it was previously impossible to go this far in-game for Card de Asobu.